emarsden/dash-mpd-cli/doc/src/container.md

-# Run safely in a Docker container
+# Run safely sandboxed in a Docker container

 The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are